pyrsmk/W/README.md

-W 1.3.9
+W 1.4.0
 =======

 CSS media queries are a powerful tool to deal with responsive designs : the browser handles design updates by itself.
 Unfortunately, in the javascript environment it's not the same.
 Browsers return different values for their viewport and no simple events exist to know when the user has resized his window or zoomed your site's contents.
-Moreover, media queries computing is based on the screen resolution and not the inner size of the window : design and content should rely to the window to keep consistent, not the screen (per example, on iOS8, on an iPad2, returns `768x1024` in portrait and lanscape).
+Moreover, media queries computing is based on the screen resolution and not the inner size of the window : design and contents should rely on the window to keep consistent, not on the screen (per example, on iOS8, an iPad2 returns `768x1024` in portrait AND lanscape mode).

 W aims to solve these problems.